 That’s a lot of oil!

-Not only were Tino’s businesses doing incredibly well, he was personally rolling in the dough.
+Not only were Tino’s businesses doing incredibly well, but he was also personally rolling in the dough.
 He was never one to live a lavish lifestyle, but he was incredibly generous to his immediate staff.
 Each was paid $400 per week ($3,200/week today) and nearly all drove in Cadillacs paid for by Allied.
 Some did real work, but others did little to nothing.
 Tino just liked having these people around.

 Perhaps no one did better than a twice-divorced mother of four named Lillian Pascarelli.
 She received the obligatory Cadillac, a very large down payment on a house, an annual salary of $25,000, plus $100/week from an Allied affiliate.
 Her job?
 Social hostess.
 You can fill in the blanks there.
 Tino always denied that there was anything but a professional relationship between the two, but the fact that they ended up married many years later suggests otherwise.